Tacten/biograph-product-docs/biograph-docs/billing-insurance/financial-reports.md

 | **Patient Appointment Analytics** | Appointment volume and revenue trends |
 | **Service-wise Revenue** | Revenue by service type (consultation, lab, procedure, etc.) |

+Provides a centralized dashboard for monitoring key financial metrics and performance indicators Fully customizable, allowing users to modify and configure views based on hospital requirements

+> **Tip:** Useful for Hospital Administrators to monitor and manage financial performance through a centralized dashboard

 ## Standard ERPNext Financial Reports

 All standard ERPNext accounting reports are available: